Isocyanate - Badges

 What Are The Health Effects Of Isocyanates?

 Exposure to isocyanates can cause occupational asthma, irritation of the skin, eyes, nose and throat, hypersensitivity pneumonitis, chest tightness and cancer.
 Deaths have occurred from high dose exposures to isocyanates.
 While the primary isocyanate exposure route is inhalation, skin exposure should also be avoided.
-Workers in many industries are at risk of exposure to aromatic isocyanates such as MDI and TDI.
 Given the health effects, all facilities using isocyanates should have an isocyanate safety program which includes proper engineering procedures, protective equipment, and isocyanate monitoring.

 How Are OSHA And Industry Involved With Isocyanate Safety?

 The Occupational Safety and Health Administration (OSHA) in the United States has implemented a National Emphasis Program to protect workers from the serious health effects from occupational exposure to isocyanates, such and TDI and MDI.
 OSHA develops national emphasis programs to focus outreach efforts and inspections on specific hazards in an industry.
 Through this National Emphasis Program, OSHA is focusing on workplaces that use isocyanate compounds in an effort to reduce occupational illnesses and deaths.
 Such workplaces often utilize both a stationary isocyanate monitor for wide-area isocyanate monitoring, and isocyanate monitoring badges for individual isocyanate monitoring.
 For instance, a facility which utilizes MDI will use a stationary MDI monitor as well as MDI monitoring badges.